-Climate change, pollution and natural disasters have unfortunately become part of our daily lives, many claim that we are way too far out in this tragical process in order to prevent apocalyptic consequences.
-In my opinion there is still a glimmer of hope as in many other extremely important aspects of life such as love in the end it all comes down to a choice, we can always choose to foster awareness, to think about the bigger picture as opposed to let ourselves wallow in self-righteousness.
+Climate change, pollution, and natural disasters have unfortunately become part of our daily lives, many people claim that we are way too far out in this relentlessly tragical process in order to prevent apocalyptic consequences.
+In my opinion, there is still a glimmer of hope as in many other extremely important aspects of life such as love, in the end, it all comes down to a choice, we can always choose to foster awareness, to think about the bigger picture as opposed to letting ourselves wallowing in self-righteousness.
 As much as we all like to discuss and debate methods and tools for preventing the harrowing consequences of climate change and nature abuse, sometimes I believe we need to get our hands dirty and only then can we become part of the change we like to see in our world.
-Its amazing what a simple act of care and respect for nature can do for many endangered species as well as helping other people become aware of it.
+It’s amazing what a simple act of care and respect for nature can do for many endangered species as well as helping other people become more aware of it.